 At Zion HealthShare, we have reimagined the HealthShare model to simplify the experience for our members and make medical cost sharing more accessible.
 Our Member Guidelines outline who we are as an organization and how we share in the medical costs of our members.

 Modern-day medical cost sharing communities, also known as HealthShares, began in the 1980s when a beloved pastor in Ohio was involved in a terrible automobile accident.
 His congregation came together to pay his medical bills—in full, in just forty-five days.
 This same community decided to continue following the biblical mandate to “bear one another’s burdens” by sharing healthcare costs in a simple yet practical way.

 Members of HealthShare communities across the country share one another’s medical expenses in a similar fashion.
 This system has proven to be an effective alternative to traditional—increasingly complex and costly—health insurance.
 Members enjoy the freedom, flexibility, and stability of community medical cost sharing while keeping more money in their own pockets.

-- I agree to practice good health measures and strive for a balanced lifestyle.
+- I have and will continue to practice good health measures and strive for a balanced lifestyle.
 I agree to abstain from the use of any illicit or illegal drugs and refrain from excessive alcohol consumption, acts which are harmful to the body.
-I understand that members who use tobacco will have an increased monthly contribution (per household) of fifty dollars.
+I understand that members who use tobacco will have an increased monthly contribution (per household) of $50.

 - I am obligated to care for my family.
 I believe that mental, physical, emotional, or other abuse of a family member, or any other person, is morally wrong.
-I commit to treating my family and others with care and respect at all times.
+I am committed to treating my family and others with care and respect at all times.

-- Adherence to the Zion Health’s Principles of Membership.
+- Adherence to the Zion HealthShare’s Principles of Membership.